n1crack/vuefinder/docs/api-reference/events.md

 Emitted when a folder is double-clicked.

-**Payload:** `CancelableDclickEvent` - Cancelable event object containing the folder that was double-clicked
+**Payload:** `ItemDclickEvent` - Cancelable event object containing the folder that was double-clicked

 **Event Object:**
 - `item: DirEntry` - The folder that was double-clicked